-I can help with all topics covered by usmle step 1 and German language.
+I can help with all topics covered by USMLE Step 1, Step 2 CK and German language.
 Mostly I have tutored medical students and 1-on-1 German language.
 One best learns from mistakes and silly fun.

 What is your teaching philosophy?